OpenTreeOfLife/python-opentree/INSTALL.md

 ## From the PyPI repository

-If you don't need the development version of the `python-opentree` package you can install the version available from the [Python Package Index (PyPI)](https://pypi.org/) with:
+If you don't need the development version of the `python-opentree` package you can install the version available from the [Python Package Index (PyPI)](https://pypi.org/project/opentree/) using `pip`:

     pip install opentree